Air-Money/airmoney-dapp-quickstart/README.md

 Contact the Airmoney team and share your Solana wallet address to be whitelisted

 ## Install airmoney-cli
-Install by running `npm install airmoney-cli -g`
+Install by running `npm install -g @airmoney-degn/airmoney-cli`

 ## Register developer
 1) access https://dash-devnet.air.fun/ and authenticate with your browser wallet